 To prove the second element, breach, the victim must show that the defendant failed to live up to the required duty.
 In general, this means that the defendant did something that the typical person wouldn’t have done in the same situation.
 An ordinary commercial driver probably would not overload a truck, since an overweight tractor-trailer not only violates trucking regulations but poses a serious risk to others on the road.
 Thus, debris that falls from an overloaded truck may suggest a breach of duty.

 The defendant also must have caused the injury through the breach.
 This means that the victim’s harm was not only foreseeable, considering the defendant’s actions, but that it would not have happened if the defendant had used ordinary care.
 Moreover, any damages resulting from the accident must be quantifiable and compensable.

 Someone who successfully proves all four elements of a negligence claim may be entitled to compensation for both economic and non-economic forms of harm.
 These can range from pain and suffering to medical expenses and lost wages.
-You must make sure to file your negligence lawsuit within the time window set by state law, or you may be barred from collecting compensation for your injuries.
+You must make sure to file your negligence lawsuit within the time window set by Georgia law, or you may be barred from collecting compensation for your injuries.

 Who Is Responsible for Accidents Caused by Road Hazards?